Nik96i/GoUnlimited/README.md

 # GoUnlimited
-Unofficial Python API form GoUnlimited.to
+Unofficial Python API for GoUnlimited.to

 Features:
  - Truly Unlimited